schollii/terraform-local-tf-object-query/README.md

 }
 ```

-This module is should only be used when the path you want to query is not hardcoded.
+This module should only be used when the path you want to query is not hardcoded.